-One remaining State parcel is scheduled to be transferred to the TJPA when required for construction purposes.
+One remaining State parcel is scheduled to be transferred to the TJPA when required for construction purposes or development.
 Four parcels are scheduled to be transferred directly from the State to the City and will not be recorded in the TJPA's accounting records.
-However, one or more of these four parcels could potentially come to the TJPA first on an interim basis and then be re-conveyed from TJPA to the City.
+However, one or more of these four parcels could potentially come to the TJPA first on an interim basis and then be re-conveyed from TJPA to the City or the Office of Community Investment and Infrastructure.

-Notes to the Basic Financial Statements For the Year Ended June 30, 2013
+Notes to the Basic Financial Statements For the Year Ended June 30, 2014